What Is The Best Natural Lubricant? We Break Down The Options

 - Nagaimo (Chinese yam)

-While essential oils can be added to DIY lubricants in very small amounts, Cabeca says they should never be applied directly to the vaginal or vulvar skin.
+Note: While essential oils can be added to DIY lubricants in very small amounts, Cabeca says they should never be applied directly to the vaginal or vulvar skin.
 Essential oils are generally not recommended for internal use, so make sure you know how to use essential oils safely and dilute them well before adding to any DIY lube.
 A few essential oils Cabeca recommends to soothe vaginal skin include rose, lavender, frankincense, and sandalwood.